PennLINC/CuBIDS/docs/about.rst

 and **budget their computational time and resources** effectively.

-``CuBIDS`` is designed to facilitate the curation of large, neuroimaging data so that users can infer useful information from descriptive and accurate BIDS labels before running pipelines *en masse*.
+``CuBIDS`` is designed to facilitate the curation of large, neuroimaging datasets so that users can infer useful information from descriptive and accurate BIDS labels before running pipelines *en masse*.
 ``CuBIDS`` accomplishes this by summarizing BIDS data using :ref:`keygroup`, :ref:`paramgroup`, and :ref:`acquisitiongroup` categorizations in your data